Totchinuko/apiconan.totchinuko.fr/nameplate.md

 ## Tot_I_NameplateElement <small>Client</small>
 Interface implement by sub-widgets of the nameplate.
 This is not mandatory, but is strongly advised.

+!> When your Element has nothing to show, or should not be visible for any reason, it should turn it's main widget visibility to collapsed.
+This is because the nameplate check the visibility of all its inner children to decide if it should show up at all.
+If all the child are not visible, then the main plate will not either.

 ### NameplateTick
 ```csharp
 function NameplateTick(Tot_I_NameplateBase BaseNameplate);